z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/client_utilities/psql.md

 ## Environment

 PAGER
 :   If the query results do not fit on the screen, they are piped through this command.
 Typical values are `more` or `less`.
 The default is platform-dependent.
-The use of the pager can be disabled by using the `\pset` command.
+The use of the pager can be deactivated by using the `\pset` command.

 PGDATABASE
 PGHOST